borntofrappe/react-practice/02 - FreeCodeCamp Podcast App/README.md

 Link to the proud UX [right here on codepen](https://codepen.io/borntofrappe/pen/YdGwow).
 Got carried away with JavaScript, adding functionalities here and there.

-Link to the work-in-progress React Application [right here on codepen](https://codepen.io/borntofrappe/full/yGbpMm).
-Soon to be full-fledged application.
+Link to the proud React Application [right here on codepen](https://codepen.io/borntofrappe/full/yGbpMm).

 ## Preface